What are red giants? Our sun will become one!

 Eventually, as our sun completes its changes from a modest G-type star into a red giant, it will expand to swallow Mercury, Venus and perhaps Earth too.
 And that will be the end of our world.

-The study of red giants is complex, as there are many variables and exceptions.
+The study of the end phase of stars is complex, as there are many variables and exceptions.
 It can throw out the unexpected, like the dimming of Betelgeuse.
 But these giant stars are just going through a natural phase of life, getting old and dying.
 By the time our sun, for example, ends its life as a white dwarf, it will have lived for ten billion years.
-And perhaps, when our star swells up to enormous size, it will be studied by alien civilizations looking from afar, as we study Betelgeuse and the other giants in our skies.
+And perhaps, when our star swells up to enormous size, it will be studied by alien civilizations looking from afar, as we study red giants in our skies.
 They will have little idea that, once, a tiny blue dot orbited that star, whose inhabitants looked to the stars and wondered, too.